-The essence of turbulent flow is the conveyance of kinetic energy through the formation, interaction, and destruction of eddies over a wide range of spatial scales--from the largest scales where energy is injected, down to the smallest scales where it is dissipated through viscosity.
-For nearly a century, this universal energy cascade has been the foundation of our understanding for how turbulent flows function.
-However, a mechanistic description of how ensembles of vortices interact to drive this energy cascade remains elusive.
-Here we introduce one essential mechanism for turbulence.
-We show that a sequence of the elliptical instability, arising from the close interaction between counter-rotating vortices, leads to the emergence of turbulent flow.
-We demonstrate how the nonlinear development of the elliptical instability generates an ordered array of antiparallel secondary filaments, which are perpendicular to the original vortex tubes.
-These secondary filaments interact with one another, leading to the generation of even smaller tertiary filaments.
-This iterated cascade of the elliptical instability produces vortices of smaller and smaller sizes, until viscosity damps out all motion.
-In our experiments and simulations, we clearly observe two and three iterations of this cascade, respectively.
-Our observations indicate that the elliptical instability could be a fundamental mechanism by which the turbulent cascade develops and is sustained.
+The essence of turbulent flow is the conveyance of energy through the formation, interaction, and destruction of eddies over a wide range of spatial scales-from the largest scales where energy is injected down to the smallest scales where it is dissipated through viscosity.
+Currently, there is no mechanistic framework that captures how the interactions of vortices drive this cascade.
+We show that iterations of the elliptical instability, arising from the interactions between counter-rotating vortices, lead to the emergence of turbulence.
+We demonstrate how the nonlinear development of the elliptical instability generates an ordered array of antiparallel secondary filaments.
+The secondary filaments mutually interact, leading to the formation of even smaller tertiary filaments.
+In experiments and simulations, we observe two and three iterations of this cascade, respectively.
+Our observations indicate that the elliptical instability could be one of the fundamental mechanisms by which the turbulent cascade develops.

 Granular material in a swirled container exhibits a curious transition as the number of particles is increased: At low densities, the particle cluster rotates in the same direction as the swirling motion of the container, while at high densities it rotates in the opposite direction.
 We investigate this phenomenon experimentally and numerically using a corotating reference frame in which the system reaches a statistical steady state.
 In this steady state, the particles form a cluster whose translational degrees of freedom are stationary, while the individual particles constantly circulate around the cluster's center of mass, similar to a ball rolling along the wall within a rotating drum.
 We show that the transition to counterrotation is friction dependent.
 At high particle densities, frictional effects result in geometric frustration, which prevents particles from cooperatively rolling and spinning.
 Consequently, the particle cluster rolls like a rigid body with no-slip conditions on the container wall, which necessarily counterrotates around its own axis.
 Numerical simulations verify that both wall-disk friction and disk-disk friction are critical for inducing counterrotation.